 I have to agree with them, to be honest!
-Great music, a heated and covered beer garden (awesome if you’re a smoker!), good drinks, friendly people and the CLEANEST club I’ve been in.
-Seriously, as soon as a drink was spilled or glass was smashed (which happened twice to me that night, completely accidentally) there was a bouncer on the case, shining his flashlight on the offending spillage.
-This was closely followed by a team of men with mops and brushes, wiping and sweeping.
-My drunken state found it hilarious and I kept trying to dance with the mops but they didn’t appreciate that much!
+Great music, a heated and covered beer garden (awesome if you’re a smoker!).
+It’s got good drinks, friendly people and the CLEANEST club I’ve been in.
+Seriously, as soon as a drink was spilled or glass was smashed (which happened twice to me that night, completely accidentally) there was a bouncer on the case!
+Shining his flashlight on the offending spillage, it was closely followed by a team of men with mops and brushes, wiping and sweeping.
+My drunken state found it hilarious.
+I kept trying to dance with the mops.
+They didn’t appreciate that much!

-The night ended with a rickshaw home and honestly, I’ve never laughed so much!
-The driver was a lunatic, mounting pavements, through traffic and overtaking anyone he could which his little legs peddling away and full speed.
+The night ended with a rickshaw home.
+I have never laughed as much!
+The driver was a lunatic!
+He was mounting pavements, weaving through traffic and overtaking anyone.
+His little legs peddled away at full speed.
 Definitely recommend getting home from your night out via a man on a bike – totally hilarious.

 Merchant Arch & Davy Lewis Duo

-When I said I was going to Dublin, one of the things everyone mentioned was the bands and music in the pubs throughout the day, everyday.
-On the Saturday, we wandered down temple bar, feeling a little delicate after our night out, and ended up in Merchant Arch where we sat for a couple of hours, chatting, snacking, drinking and listening to the awesome Davy Lewis Duo who sang a range of songs – Robbie Williams, Johnny Cash, Bon Jovi, to name a few.
+The music got mentioned a lot whenever I said I was going to Dublin.
+Bands in the pubs throughout the day, everyday.
+On the Saturday, we wandered down temple bar.
+We felt a little delicate after our night out, and ended up in Merchant Arch.
+We sat for a couple of hours, chatting, snacking, drinking and listening to the awesome Davy Lewis Duo who sang a range of songs – Robbie Williams, Johnny Cash, Bon Jovi, to name a few.
 Their harmonies were on point, two guys with stunning voices and a bit of personality too.

 Castles, Cathedrals and Culture

-Given that my usual life is busy, full on and works to a routine, one of the things I really loved about our couple of days in Dublin was how relaxed it was.
+My usual life is busy, full on and works to a routine.
+One of the things I really loved about our couple of days in Dublin Ireland was how relaxed it was.
 We didn’t rush anywhere.
 There was no routine.
 We went with the flow and did what we wanted.

 After Sophie got her bus to the airport (she had to go early for a wedding reception in the evening) Keri, Rachel and I wandered around Dublin, seeing the Cathedral (sat in the grounds eating Haribo and people watching) and Dublin Castle which has a lovely Garda Memorial Garden, dedicated to the irish Garda killed in the line of duty.
 The website says: